tommyr418/FacePlace/README.md

 All the posts that are related to the user and the user's friends are displayed on the front page.

+### Search

+Users can find anyone on the platform by inputing a name on the search bar.

 ## Future Directions for FacePlace

-### Search

-Users should be able to find anyone on the platform by inputing a name on the search bar.

 ### Events